-During the academic year between the two summers, each student completes a practicum project in administrative areas of their respective schools.
-The practicum project is designed to provide the student with experiential learning in the context of his/her own school and to offer residual benefits to the sponsoring school.
+All programs have a field-based practicum requirement.
+In the Two-Summers Program, students complete a project at the school where they are presently employed.
+The overarching goal of the practicum is to provide a guided opportunity to develop or deepen skills and knowledge in an area of school operations.
+The projects complement previous experience, develop leadership skills and effectiveness, allow for the firsthand study of school leadership, build reflective administrative practice, and benefit the site school.
 Projects may include but are not limited to work in finance, development, college guidance, admissions, and/or marketing.
 Those holding senior administrative positions may focus on a particular area of their current job in order to track their thinking, planning, action, and results in deliberate ways.
-Students are guided in this project by a field instructor who is an experienced head of independent or international school.
-Sponsoring schools are asked to consider scheduling accommodations for students doing research and practicum projects during the academic year.